 To get to Oahu, you will fly into Daniel K. Inouye International Airport (HNL) in Honolulu!
 The airport is located on the south side of the island, just 20 minutes from the famous Waikiki Beach and 30 minutes from North Shore.

-After landing, pick up your rental car (I cover this more in the next section) and head to your hotel!
+After landing, pick up your rental car and head to your hotel.

 Day 1: Pearl Harbor, Surfing, & Sunset Cruise

-Day 1 of this 3 day Oahu itinerary starts off with some activities in and around Waikiki.
+Day 1 of this perfect Oahu itinerary starts off with some activities in and around Waikiki.
 You won’t venture too far today in case you need to take a quick siesta back at your hotel 😉

 To begin the day, head to one of the famous attractions on the island of Oahu – the Pearl Harbor National Memorial.
 Located about 20-30 minutes away from Waikiki (depending on traffic), the Memorial is a must visit during your time on Oahu.